Dogsplorer

 Joshua Tree is dog-friendly …. to a degree.

-Only small sections of the park are accessible to dogs
+Only small sections of the park are accessible to dogs.

 This is to protect its complex ecosystem.
 Your dog is permitted on all paths that vehicles can access.
 This includes paved and unpaved roads.

-Dogs are permitted near, not in campgrounds, picnic areas, and roads
+Dogs are permitted near, not in campgrounds, picnic areas, and roads.

+While this might sound limiting, it’s still worth ticking Joshua Tree off your bucket list!
 You’ll find it just as easy to navigate as any other national park.
 There are plenty of ways to keep both you and your dog busy.

-Does Joshua Tree have Off Leash Dog Trails?
+Does Joshua Tree have off-leash dog trails?

 If you’re looking for off-leash dog hikes, this park is not going to be suitable.